COLLECTIONS & GALLERIES

 - Art Deco (2005): The tour included the Metropolitan Museum, Tokyo, Fukuoka Kyushu Municipal Museum, and Osaka Suntory Museum, attracting over 80,000 visitors.

-- Vivienne Westwood (November 2005 – January 2006): The exhibition was presented at the Mori Arts Centre Gallery in Tokyo, attracting over 94,500 visitors.
+- Vivienne Westwood (November 2005 – January 2006): The exhibition was presented at the Mori Arts Centre Gallery in Tokyo.

 - Palace and Mosque: Islamic Art from the Victoria and Albert Museum (October – December 2005): It was presented at the Setagaya Art Museum in Tokyo, attracting over 63,750 visitors.